-Amateur Athletic Union president Jeremiah Mahoney argued that participation amounted to support of the Third Reich, but he was outdone by American Olympic Committee head Avery Brundage, who insisted that the Games were for the athletes and not the politicians.
+Amateur Athletic Union president Jeremiah Mahoney argued that participation amounted to support of the Third Reich, but he was outdone by the American Olympic Committee head Avery Brundage, who insisted that the Games were for the athletes and not the politicians.

 Like other elite black athletes who grew up in an unequal society, Owens considered the moral stance against Germany to be hypocritical and wasn't inclined to surrender the chance to shine on a global stage.
-He eventually expressed his desire to compete in the Games, a position that drew the condemnation of African-American publications and NAACP head Walter White.
+He eventually expressed his desire to compete in the Games, a position that drew the condemnation of African American publications and NAACP head Walter White.

 Owens became the first American to win four gold medals in track and field